githubtraining/migrating-your-repository/outline.md

 ### User Registration

 - On registration, create an empty repository called `new-project`
-- Repository should be public and include `Welcome, check out the issues tab for next steps` in the description field
+- Repository should include `Welcome, check out the issues tab for next steps` in the description field

 ###  Activity 1: Plan the Move